osl-incubator/scicookie/docs/guide.md

   share reusable code (in the form of a library) and programs (e.g., CLI/GUI tools implemented in Python), that can be installed with pip and uploaded to PyPI."_

+- [**PDM**](https://pdm.fming.dev/): It's a modern Python package and dependency manager supporting the latest PEP standards.
+But it is more than a package manager.
+It boosts your development workflow in various aspects.
+It has very powerful features, including easy and fast dependency resolution, especially for large binary distributions, a PEP 517 compilation backend, PEP 621 project metadata, a flexible and powerful plugin system.
+It also offers, among other things, versatile user scripting, PyPI integration and version management.

 The idea behind the options in SciCookie is that you can choose from some of the most popular system compilers to suit your needs and preferences for developing